galihlprakoso/logseq-plugin-assistseq-ai-assistant/README.md

 ### Search Engine
 AssistSeq's AI can surf the internet (powered by [Tavily](https://tavily.com/)) to get any informations that's not provided by current documents.

+### Web Scrapping
+Whenever the AssistSeq's AI see url, it will automatically scrape the website and use any informations mentioned on that website as context.

 ## What is Logseq?
 Logseq is a privacy-first, open-source knowledge base designed for lifelong learners.
 Discover more at https://logseq.com.